 If applicable, communicate when it’s acceptable to upgrade airline seats or book a stay at a higher-priced hotel.
 You also want to make sure employees understand the limits on daily food expenses, as most tend to spend at the highest limit.

 A travel policy is only effective when enforced, so don’t hesitate to correct any employees that act outside the guidelines immediately.
 The more you set the expectation that travel policies are not optional, the easier it will be to regulate.

 When it comes to keeping business travelers happy without blowing the budget, a travel management company takes the stress out of establishing the right corporate travel policies and finding cost-effective ways to implement them.
 The result?
 Satisfied employees and a satisfied finance team.

-At Professional Travel, our years of experience combined with our extensive industry knowledge give us the advantage when it comes to meeting your corporate travel goals.
+At Direct Travel, our years of experience combined with our extensive industry knowledge give us the advantage when it comes to meeting your corporate travel goals.
 Let us help you implement the travel policy that’s equally beneficial for your business travelers and your bottom line.
 Let’s talk.

 Save time and money by working with a travel management company you can trust.